storacha/specs/w3-filecoin.md

 #### `filecoin/accept`

-This task is effectively a shortcut allowing observer to find out result of the `filecoin/offer` task chain without having to follow each step.  _Storefront_ MUST issue signed receipt with an [`DataAggregationProof`] result or an error.
+This task is effectively a shortcut allowing an observer to find out the result of the `filecoin/offer` task chain without having to follow each step.
+The _Storefront_ MUST issue a signed receipt with an [`DataAggregationProof`] result or an error.

 ##### Filecoin Accept Failure